doctrine-extensions/DoctrineExtensions/doc/timestampable.md

 [doctrine_custom_datetime_type]: http://www.doctrine-project.org/docs/orm/2.0/en/cookbook/working-with-datetime.html#handling-different-timezones-with-the-datetime-type "Handling different Timezones with the DateTime Type"

-This example is based off [Handling different Timezones with the DateTime Type][doctrine_custom_datetime_type] - however that example may be outdated because it contains some obvioulsy invalid PHP from the TimeZone class.
+This example is based off [Handling different Timezones with the DateTime Type][doctrine_custom_datetime_type] - however that example may be outdated because it contains some obviously invalid PHP from the TimeZone class.

 <a name="traits"></a>